 These signs give a more tangible picture of how addiction brings destruction to addicts and their loved ones.
 Addiction offers false promises of hope and healing and acceptance, but it never delivers.
 Instead, addiction leads people down the same path other illnesses lead—toward death.
 Addiction may steal people’s family, finances, career, and even health, but it can be fought.
 Like other illnesses, mental health professionals often know the best way to combat the illness and bring long-term healing.

-Addiction Therapy at Thriveworks Manassas: Scheduling an Appointment
+Addiction Therapy at Thriveworks Manassas in Prince William: Scheduling an Appointment

 “What is addiction, really?
 It is a sign, a signal, a symptom of distress.

 It is a language that tells us about a plight that must be understood.”

 If you are fighting an addiction, you are not alone.
 It is estimated that 21 million individuals in the US are also fighting.
 Here are a few other things that may be helpful to know…